By Ricardo Ribeiro – Updated December 12, 2019

 You should consult a tax expert to get personalized advice.

-To illustrate, I want to mention a few possible cases.
-Different investment vehicles might follow different tax rules.
+To illustrate, I want to mention that different investment vehicles might follow quite different tax rules.
 Your capital gains tax rate may be different from your investment income tax rate.
 And so on.

 Liquidity and Other Constraints